adhocteam/script_exporter/README.md

 script_success{script="failure"} 0
 ```

-A regular expression may be specified withthe `pattern` paremeter:
+A regular expression may be specified with the `pattern` paremeter:

 `$ curl http://localhost:9172/probe?pattern=.*`